chuckleplant/blog/_posts/2017-05-28-light-shafts.md

 > This post is greatly based on the [Nvidia GPU Gem on volumetric light scattering](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch13.html).
 Here I walk you through the formulae and core concepts.
 I highly recommend reading that one instead, and come back only if you couldn't follow, or for fun.

 {% include image.html file="red-dead-shaft.png" description="Light shafts sample image, generated with the *Isaac Hayes Wallpaper Generator* tool, available in the second part of this entry.
-The image is from Rockstar's Red Dead Redemption 2." %}
+The image is from Rockstar's Red Dead Redemption 2 concept art." %}

 Often there's one rendering effect that has me in awe everytime I see it.
 The first one I remember was normal mapping.
 While playing videogames I used to walk towards a wall that had a light bulb nearby, and then I spent a good 10 minutes just moving near the wall, seeing how the light behaved.